IT21062438/Translation-App/README.md

 ### 🛠️ Installation & Setup

-You can follow these steps to set up and run the project on your local machine.
+You can follow these steps and type in command prompt to set up and run the project on your local machine.

 #### 1️⃣ Clone the Repository<br>
       git clone https://github.com/your-username/your-project.git

       cd your-project

 #### 2️⃣ Install Dependencies<br>